-I am an Assistant Professor in the Department of Biostatistics at Johns Hopkins Bloomberg School of Public Health, a Preceptor in the Department of Biochemistry and Molecular Biology PhD program, and a faculty member of the Johns Hopkins Data Science Lab.
-I’m also a co-host of the The Corresponding Author podcast, member of the Editorial Board for Genome Biology, and co-founder of R-Ladies Baltimore.
+I am an Assistant Professor in the Department of Biostatistics at Johns Hopkins Bloomberg School of Public Health, a Preceptor in the Department of Biochemistry and Molecular Biology PhD program, and a faculty member of the Johns Hopkins Data Science Lab and the Center for Computational Biology.
+I’m also a co-host of the The Corresponding Author podcast, member of the Editorial Board for Genome Biology, an Associate Editor for Reproducibility at the Journal of the American Statistical Association, and co-founder of R-Ladies Baltimore.

 I completed my postdoctoral training with Rafael Irizarry (@rafalab) in the Department of Data Science at Dana-Farber Cancer Institute and Harvard T.H.
 Chan School of Public Health.
 This postdoctoral research resulted in a K99/R00 grant from the National Human Genome Research Institute (NHGRI) (@genome_gov) to develop statistical methods for the normalization and quantification of single-cell RNA-sequencing data (R00HG009007).

 Currently, I co-lead as a Principal Investigator a R01 grant from the National Institute of Mental Health (@NIMHgov) to develop improved statistical methods for the integrative cellular deconvolution of human brain RNA sequencing data (R01MH13183).